supercollider/supercollider/README_WINDOWS.md

 to do this each time you re-enter a build shell (i.e. open a command line window ;) )

-The solution is: store the commands required to make the environment settings in a batch-file (.bat or .cmd) and never type those settings again.
-Simple Windows batch-files are basically series of commands in their own line each.
-You can run a batch-file automatically upon opening a command line window, by passing the path to the batch file to the command that opens the command window (after the flag /k).
-This can further be automated by storing the start-cmd in a link opening a command line window.
+The solution is: store the commands required to make the environment settings in a batch file (.bat or .cmd) and never type those settings again.
+Simple Windows batch-files are a series of commands in their line each.
+You can run a batch-file automatically upon opening a command-line window, bypassing the path to the batch file to the command that opens the command window (after the flag /k).
+This can further be automated by storing the start-cmd in a link opening a command-line window.
 Just copy the link called "Command prompt" and access the properties for that link.
 The "Target" input-box can take the command that opens the command line window *and* runs your batch file, e.g.: